Live body painting session with Shohei Otomo in Tokyo, Japan, in 2013.

 In March I shot some photos for an event organized by ERECT Magazine, a Japanese arts magazine and book publisher I interned at in 2013.

 The event was an exhibition (“SUPER ERECT EXHIBITION”) with and by artists published by ERECT, and was one of many events happening at the annual Roppongi Art Night in Tokyo.
-One of the show’s highlights was the live body painting session by Shohei Otomo.
+One of the show’s highlights was a live body painting session by Shohei Otomo.

-That said, I was facing quite some photographic challenges and certainly learned a lot during that shoot 😉
+That said, I was facing quite some photographic challenges and certainly learned a lot during that shoot.

 Here’s a couple more shots from that night: